-- Into the component’s view, when the external content is projected by the Angular, the ngAfterContentInit is called in response.
+- Into the component’s view, when the Angular projects the external content, the ngAfterContentInit is called in response.

-- Once the content that is projected is checked by the Angular, the ngAfterContentChecked is called in response.
+- Once the Angular checks the content that is projected, the ngAfterContentChecked is called in response.

-- Once the component’s views and child views are initialized by the Angular, the ngAfterInit is called.
+- Once the Angular initializes the component’s views and child views, the ngAfterInit is called.

-- The ngAfterViewChecked is called after the components and child views are checked by the Angular.
+- The ngAfterViewChecked is called after the components and child views are checked by Angular.

-- Angular 2 provides features that help in debugging and understanding the code, the development, and editing experience would also be enhanced.
+- It provides features that help in debugging and understanding the code; the development and editing experience would also be enhanced.